 You should look at all of these factors when determining whether a worker is an employee or independent contractor.
 The key is to look at the entire relationship and, if there is any gray area, make sure to document the process used in coming up with your final determination.
 And don’t forget to revisit this as the relationship evolves.

 Like this article?
 Click here to tweet it.

 If you go through the process and make the determination that the person you’re paying is an independent contractor, the first step is to have them complete Form W-9.
 [Request for Taxpayer Identification Number and Certification]

 At tax time, you will be required to complete form 1099-MISC if you have paid an independent contractor more than $600 within a calendar year.

 If you are thinking of utilizing a number of independent contractors or other options to the W-2 employee, your income tax reporting obligations should be one thing to keep in mind in the hiring decision.
 This approach may save money in the short run but hiring a number of independent contractors that are paid more than $600 can end up creating a lot of extra paperwork if you’re not careful.
 If you are hiring through a DIY site like Craigslist, just make sure to keep detailed records and know that if you hit the $600 mark, you will be required to submit form 1099-MISC.

 About Dave Heistein

 Dave Heistein is a Certified Public Accountant in the State of California, a QuickBooks Pro Advisor and managing partner of Profitwise Accounting.
 The Profitwise team includes experienced and knowledgeable bookkeepers, accountants, and business consultants familiar with the tax issues faced by online businesses and the steps necessary to best minimize the tax online businesses such as bloggers, e-commerce sites and affiliates face.

-If you have any questions about income tax reporting obligations for independent contractors, feel free to give Dave a call (619-819-0252).
+If you have any questions about income tax issues when hiring freelancers, feel free to give Dave a call (619-819-0252).